simonmichael/hledger/RELEASING.md

   - Total count from `make functest`
   - commit: `download: NEW`

-#### Add manuals to website
+#### Add new manuals to website
-In site:
+In site repo:

 - js/site.js: add NEW, update currentrelease
 - Makefile: add NEW, two places
-- make snapshot-NEW
+- make snapshot-NEW (after ensuring main repo has been release-tagged)
-- (cd src; rm current; ln -s NEW current)
-- commit/amend
+- commit: `makefile, js: update for NEW`
 - push

+#### Announce major release
+- push main repo
+- push site repo
+- deploy site changes
   On hledger.org:
   - in /etc/caddy/hledger.org:
     - add `path` and `redir`s for NEW
     - `systemctl reload caddy`
   - in site/
     - make clean all
   - purge cloudflare cache
   - browsers might still require shift-reload to see new manuals (safari)

-#### Announce major release

-- push site download/relnotes updates
-- push master hledger-install update
 - share release notes link, then markdown content, in #hledger chat
 - send ANNOUNCE to hledger@googlegroups.com, haskell-cafe@googlegroups.com (major release)
   or brief announcement to hledger@googlegroups.com (bugfix release)